nick-barth/tessian_test/README.md

 # Abstract

-Used my own custom react-boiler to do a react test for Elder.
+Used my own custom react-boiler to do a react test for Tessian.

 # Installation
 To run or modify the app, follow instructions below: